emma-ea/corona-stats-gh/README.md

 If you're familiar with github.
 Simply fork and clone repo.

 App is still in development.
-PR for with features will be considered.
+PR with features will be considered.

 If any bugs , Please file an issue.